Bertrand du Pouget

 He was created cardinal priest of S. Marcello in 1316, and became bishop of Ostia in 1327.
 He participated in the conclave of 1334 that elected Pope Benedict XII and the conclave of 1342 that elected Pope Clement VI.
-He died at Villeneuve-lès-Avignon.
+He died on 3 February 1352.
+His funeral was held in the church of the Cordeliers in Avignon and he was buried at the church of the Monastery of Clarisse de Saint-Marcel du Puget that he had founded.